customerio/customerio-reactnative/README.md

 )
 ```

 Then replace the ordinary React Native URL-forwarding body in the existing `SceneDelegate` for warm opens.
-This reports Live Activity taps and routes each remaining URL through React Native Linking:
+This reports Live Activity taps and routes each remaining URL through the same scene router:

 ```swift
 import customerio_reactnative